-6.2 Are there any proposals for reform of the merger control regime in your jurisdiction?
+6.3 Are there any proposals for reform of the merger control regime in your jurisdiction?

-The reform of the merger control regime in Mexico was approved by the National Congress on 7 July 2014, with several reforms and extensions to various provisions of the Law; the last reform to the Federal Economic Competition Law was on 27 January 2017.
+The reform of the merger control regime in Mexico was approved by the National Congress on 7 July 2014, with several reforms and extensions to various provisions of the law.
+The last reform of the Federal Economic Competition Law was on 27 January 2017.

-6.3 Please identify the date as at which your answers are up to date.
+6.4 Please identify the date as at which your answers are up to date.

-Our answers are up to date as of 1 September 2017.
+Our answers are up to date as of 26 September 2018.